iamshadmirza/BlogsByShad/blogs/websocket-basics/README.md

 ### Client setup
 To construct a **WebSocket**, use the `WebSocket()` constructor which returns the websocket object.
 This object provides the API for creating and managing a WebSocket connection to the **Server**.
-In simple words, this websocket object will help us establish a connection with the server and send & receive data.
+In simple words, this websocket object will help us establish a connection with the server and create a bi-directional data flow i.e. *send and receive data from both ends*.
 Let us see how:-
 ```html
 <html>